rothgar/justingarrison.com/content/blog/2023-04-24-mastodon-is-doomed.md

 Will there be simpler and cheaper options?
 I don't think so.
-Mastodon growth is already starting to plateu.
+Mastodon growth is already starting to plateau.
 All of the 3rd party integrations are happening with ActivityPub, not Mastodon.

 There are lots of companies investing time to integrate with ActivityPub.